html2rss/html2rss/README.md

 | `comments`    | `comments`             | A URL.                              |
 | `source`      | `source`               | not yet supported.                  |

-### A selectors object
+### A 'selector' attribute

-Your selector objects can have these attributes:
+Your selector hash can have these attributes:

 | name           | value                                                  |
 | -------------- | ------------------------------------------------------ |